nballou/gaming-confounds/ms.typ

 When a person's social circle requires additional support, many people were quick to drop gaming as a way to make space to provide it.

-=== Security and Maintainence (??
+=== Security and Maintenance (??
 Playtime, #redDown Wellbeing)

-Several participants reported incidents such as break-ins, car accidents, or court cases, which we label as security and maintence factors.
+Several participants reported incidents such as break-ins, car accidents, or court cases, which we label as security and maintenance factors.
 Several instances described how participants turned to gaming for relief or escape after these incidents:

 #quote[
   I was involved in a car accident that had me upset for a while but gaming helped me maintain contact with friends despite being relatively isolated as I had no method of travel during the last few weeks _(P4948310, man, 22)_